‘Atur Bhuck’ Sends Creepy Packages, Letters To Young Girls, Alabama Authorities Say

-When investigators traced the IP address for the email addresses provided in the letters from ‘Atur’, it led them not to Alabama, but to Houston.
+When investigators traced the IP address for the email addresses provided in the letters from Atur, it led them not to Alabama, but to Houston.
 That email address was used to order the boxes that are being sent to the girls and to send the packages.
-Increasing concern and the urgency to find the sender is the fact that the same IP address that’s attached to the email addresses has also appeared on websites that talk about girls’ underwear.
-‘Bhuck’ has posted online saying that he has pen pals that live in Alabama.
+There is an increasing concern and urgency to find the sender because of the fact that the same IP address that’s attached to the email addresses has also appeared on websites that talk about girls’ underwear.
+Bhuck has posted online saying that he has pen pals that live in Alabama.
 He asked people who viewed his posts what kind of music they recommend listening to with those pen pals.

 Someone is mailing creepy packages to girls at their elementary schools.
 The FBI is on alert. https://t.co/t37JZ2wWAW